 window.webSaveConfig = {

-// NEW: Enable content mode to capture current DOM state
+// Enable content mode to capture current DOM state

 conversionMode: "content",